PureStorage-OpenConnect/arc-px-vmware-faststart/README.md

 - Template virtual machine with Ubuntun 18.04 server as the guest OS
 - An Azure account
 - Azure CLI installed on the build server

-# Workflow

-A high level overview of the end-to-end deployment process is as follows, click on the relevant module name for full documentation on that module:

-- Configure and deploy the [kubernetes_cluster_vm_pool](https://github.com/PureStorage-OpenConnect/Arc-PX-VMware-Faststart/blob/main/vmware_vm_pool/README.md) module
-- Configure the VMware vSphere variables in the root module
-- Configure and deploy the [kubernetes_cluster](https://github.com/PureStorage-OpenConnect/arc-px-vmware-faststart/blob/main/modules/kubernetes_cluster/README.md) module
-- Configure and deploy the [portworx](https://github.com/PureStorage-OpenConnect/Arc-PX-VMware-Faststart/blob/main/kubernetes/modules/portworx/README.md) module, this requires that a portworx spec is created as per the instructions in this README.md
-- Configure and deploy the [azure_arc_ds_controller](https://github.com/PureStorage-OpenConnect/arc-px-vmware-faststart/blob/main/modules/azure_arc_ds_controller/README.md)
-  module, if an Azure Arc enabled Data Services controller is required
-- Configure and deploy the [big_data_cluster](https://github.com/PureStorage-OpenConnect/arc-px-vmware-faststart/blob/main/modules/big_data_cluster/README.md)
-  module, if a SQL Server 2019 Big Data Cluster is required

 # Environment Config Has Been Tested With